Byron/gitoxide/README.md

 ### Ideas for Spin-Offs

-* [ ] A system to integrate tightly with `git-lfs` to allow a multi-tier architecture so that assets can be stored in git and are accessible quickly from an intranet location
+* [ ] A system to integrate tightly with `gix-lfs` to allow a multi-tier architecture so that assets can be stored in git and are accessible quickly from an intranet location
   (for example by accessing the storage read-only over the network) while changes are pushed immediately by the server to other edge locations, like _the cloud_ or backups.
 Sparse checkouts along with explorer/finder integrations make it convenient to only work on a small subset of files locally.
 Clones can contain all configuration somebody would need to work efficiently from their location, and authentication for the git history as well as LFS resources make the system secure.
 One could imagine encryption support for untrusted locations in _the cloud_